sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 tutorial, the ML model is evaluated during simulation (it enters the ODE dynamics), and `false` is used.
 Note, Each Lux model must be wrapped as an `MLModel` so PEtab.jl can keep track of the ML models and their type in the problem.

-Yes, this section works well: it’s readable, the flow is logical (define RHS → explain parameters → build problem → explain `ComponentArray` requirement), and it stays fairly concise.

 ### Defining the dynamic (UDE) model